Frequently Asked Questions

 Q14.
 What is ILMUNC Vietnam's cancellation policy?

 Because the Ivy League Model United Nations Conference in Vietnam and the International Affairs Association incur certain expenses prior to the conference, it is therefore necessary for us to have the following cancellation policy: All cancellations must be submitted in writing (via email to firstname.lastname@example.org).
-Schools who cancel, for whatever reason, prior to April 26th, 2018 will be refunded all fees.
+The deadline for cancellation is 2 weeks after the registration deadline for each period.
 Schools and individuals who registered for the Ivy League Model United Nations Conference in Vietnam are responsible for the entire conference fees.
 Schools who wish to decrease their delegation size must do so in writing.
 Schools who decrease their delegation size, for whatever reason, prior to this date will be refunded all fees.
 Schools and individuals who decrease their delegation size after a specified date will still be held responsible for all conference fees according to their initial delegation size.